berenddeboer/cdk-drizzle-migrate/CONVENTIONS.md

 # The files
 - src/drizzle-migrate-provider.ts: the custom resource provider.
-- src/lambda/index.ts: the actual code for the custom resource handler.
+- lambda/handler.ts: the actual code for the custom resource handler.
+This code is transpiled with esbuild, and the resulting handler.js file is used in the custom resource lambda.
 - .projen/: directory with generated files.
 Do not change them.
 They are managed via `.projenrc.ts`.
 - .github/: directory with generated files.
 Do not change them.
 They are managed via `.projenrc.ts`.
 - .gitignore and .npmignore are generated files.
 Do not change them.
 They are managed vi `.projenrc.ts`.